 - Denial of Service (DoS) prevention.

 A port scan is a process used to determine the opened ports of a network.
-As logical ports on any system provide a way for information to be sent and received, so, port scanning is the comparable way of knocking the doors of ports for seeing whether anyone is home or not.
-When a port scanning is done on a network or server, it reveals some unwanted and opened ports which are opened for listening, which means for receiving information.
+As logical ports on any system provide a way for information to be sent and received, so, port scanning is the comparable way of knocking on the doors of ports for seeing whether anyone is home or not.
+When a port scanning is done on a network or server, it reveals some unwanted and opened ports opened for listening, which means for receiving information.
 This technique also helps to reveal the existence of security devices like firewalls on the same network.
-This method or practice is termed as fingerprinting.
+This method or practice is termed fingerprinting.
 Network security and its strength concerning firewalls can also be tested through this approach.

 Some of the famous port scanning techniques are:

-- SYN Scan: It is also known as a half-open scan which sends an SYN and waits for an SYN-ACK response.
+- SYN Scan: It is also known as a half-open scan, which sends an SYN and waits for an SYN-ACK response.
 Once the response is received, the scanner will never respond again.

 - Vanilla / Basic Scan: It is another scanning technique that tries to connect all 65536 ports at a single attempt and time.
 It first sends an SYN flag, and once the SYN-ACK is received, it sends the ACK flag again back to the target system.

 - FTP Bounce Scan: It helps keep the anonymity and in scans by bouncing the sender's location through various FTP servers.

 - Sweep Scan: is used to ping the same port for scanning across a collective network for identifying which systems on the network are active.